-This Chocolate Fudge Pie has a velvety smooth, soft, but firm and fudge-like texture, similar to a flourless chocolate cake.
-No flour, milk, cream, or corn syrup is involved in the filling.
-It’s not a pecan pie, but a few chopped pecans add flavor.
+Preview: This Deep Dish Fudge Pecan Pie has a velvety smooth, soft but firm, fudge-like texture, similar to a flourless chocolate cake.
+No flour, milk, cream, or corn syrup is found in the filling.
+A few chopped pecans add flavor.

 Another plus?
 No need to haul out the big mixer for this recipe.
 A whisk or big fork will do.
 That means you won’t have many dirty dishes.
 Winner!

 I have experimented with a baked crust and an unbaked crust.
 Both are good.
 It’s a personal preference.